mnit-rtmc/iris/docs/incident_dms.md

 found.
 Each of these DMS will be deployed if matching *descriptor*, *locator* and *advice* are found.

-When the incident is cleared, another match is performed.
-If there is no match, the message is blank.
-Otherwise, a message with PSA priority is deployed for 5 minutes.
+When the incident is cleared, all associated DMS are blanked.
+The only exception is for *MAJOR* incidents.
+In that case, another match is performed with *cleared* set to *YES*.
+If a matching message is found, it will be deployed with PSA priority for 5 minutes.

 ### Incident Descriptor